microsoft/Olive/README.md

 1. [Use With Command Line Tool](/cmd-tool): Run the OLive with command line using Python.

 2. [Use With Local Web App](/web): A web application with visualization to use OLive on your local machine.
-Note: Job scheduling is not supported yet.

 3. [Use With Jupyter Notebook](/notebook): Quickstart of the OLive with tutorial using Jupyter Notebook.